pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 Now open the `Configuration view` by clicking on the `settings/cog icon`.
 Here you can preview what the extension looks like.
 The `Settings tab` opens automatically where you can copy an Extension Token that you need to authenticate RuneLite to send data to the extension.
 Below you can see a GIF of how to copy that over:
 ![Configuration](./docs/configuration.gif "Configuration")

-Note that for security reasons the token is **valid for a limited time** requiring you to repeat this process once in a while.
+Note that the token is **valid for quite a long time**, meaning it is important you don't share the token with anyone.
 The RuneLite plugin panels show the validity of the token.

 ### Step 4: Test if everything works
 Make sure you have something in your inventory or equipment to test with.
 Via the `Configuration view` of the extension you can also verify whether data is now synced, for example your gear: